INTERNATIONAL DAY OF PRAYER

-In the modern church calendar, the first two Sundays of November are set apart to remember and pray for those persecuted for their faith in Christ.
-We call these days the International Days of Prayer for the Persecuted Church (IDOP).
+In the modern church calendar, the first Sunday of November is set apart to remember and pray for those persecuted for their faith in Christ.
+We call this day the International Day of Prayer for the Persecuted Church (IDOP).

 Today’s greatest untold story is that more than 100 million Christians worldwide face persecution for their faith in the Lord Jesus Christ.
 Daily Christians in countries such as Eritrea, Nigeria, India, Pakistan, Sudan and Sri Lanka face imprisonment, violence and even death.

 IDOP is a time set apart for us to remember thousands of our Christian brothers and sisters around the world who suffer persecution, simply because they confess Jesus as Lord.

 The Bible tells us in Hebrews 13:3 to ‘remember those in prison as if you were their fellow prisoners and those who are mistreated as if you yourselves were suffering’.

 Can we pause our busy lives today and think of those enduring persecution for the sake of the Gospel?
 Let us remember those who have not eaten for days because they are given nothing to eat … those languishing in prison … Christian families who have watched their homes burn to the ground … pastors beaten and tortured for their faith, enduring physical pain … Christian families and children living in constant fear of violence … those who have lost loved ones … those facing death, even right at this moment, for refusing to denounce Christ…